-Paparazzi photographer James Andanson, who was possibly the owner of white Fiat, died under questionable circumstances in May 2000.
-His burned body was discovered in a charred BMW in woodland near Nant village, Aveyron in south-western France.
+Paparazzi photographer James Andanson, who was possibly the owner of the white Fiat, died under questionable circumstances in May 2000.
+His burned body was discovered in a charred BMW in woodland near Nant village Aveyron in south-western France.
 Prior to his death, Andanson’s office was burgled by three masked, well-armed and trained men who injured a security guard and took hostages.

-The chauffer Henri Paul received a mysterious deposit of US$2000, 000 in his bank account prior to the crash which a former MI6 agent named Richard Tomlinson claims came from the intelligence agency.
+- The chauffeur Henri Paul received a mysterious deposit of US $2,000,000 in his bank account prior to the crash, which a former MI6 agent named Richard Tomlinson claims came from the intelligence agency.
 Was he paid to crash?

 Dodi Al Fayed’s father, Mohamed, devoted tremendous resources to finding answers to the unanswered questions surrounding the circumstances of his son and Diana’s deaths.
 However, the 2004 investigation and 2007 inquest have not reached a conclusion, and some people believe that the truth will never be revealed.

 The Truth Is Out There